Transition Tori in the Planar Restricted Elliptic Three Body Problem: Preliminaries

 The movement of the flow (\ref{eq:PRC3BP}) is restricted to the hypersurfaces determined by the energy level $C,$

 In the $x,y$ coordinates this means that the movement is restricted to the so called Hill's region defined by

 The shape of the Hill's region $R(\mu,C)$ will differ with $C$ (see Figure \ref{fig:forbidden-region}).
-The focus of our attention in this paper will be on the case when the energy $C$ is equal to or slightly larger than $C_{2}^{\mu}.$ For the energy $C$ equal to $C_{2}^{\mu}$ we have the libration point $L_{2}^{\mu}$ which is of the form $(-k,0,0,-k)$ with $k>0.$ The linearized vector field at the point $L_{2}^{\mu}$ has two real and two purely imaginary eigenvalues, thus it follows \cite{Simo} from the Lapunov theorem that for energies $C$ larger and sufficiently close to $C_{2}^{\mu}$ there exists a family of periodic orbits $l_{\mu}(C)$ emanating from the equilibrium point $L_{2}^{\mu}.$
+The focus of our attention in this paper will be on the case when the energy $C$ is equal to or slightly larger than $C_{2}^{\mu}.$ For the energy $C$ equal to $C_{2}^{\mu}$ we have the libration point $L_{2}^{\mu}$ which is of the form $(-k,0,0,-k)$ with $k>0$.
+We shall investigate the dynamics inside of the inner part of the Hill's region to the right of the point $L_{2}^{\mu}$.
+We shall refer to it as the "Sun region" (see Figure \ref{fig:forbidden-region}).
+The boundary of this region (see Figures \ref{fig:forbidden-region} and \ref{fig:wul2}) is a zero velocity curve (z.v.c.).
+The linearized vector field at the point $L_{2}^{\mu }$ has two real and two purely imaginary eigenvalues, thus it follows \cite{Simo} from the Lyapounov theorem that for energies $C$ larger and sufficiently close to $C_{2}^{\mu}$ there exists a family of periodic orbits $l_{\mu}(C)$ emanating from the equilibrium point $L_{2}^{\mu}.$

 The PRC3BP admits the following reversing symmetry

 We will say that an orbit $q(t)$ is $S$-symmetric when